mzoesch/S-Jafg/Documentation/Architecture.md

 ### Engine
 A collection of shared libraries that contains the core functionality of Jafg.
 It defines important interfaces that allow plugins to hook themselves into it and communicate with others.

+### Hook
+The Rest Api Motor Hook endpoint that is used to update the Motor binaries and other meta-data automatically.

 ### Intermediates (generated)
 Generated header and translation unit files that are used by the engine and plugins to compile their objects which inherit from `Jafg::JObjectBase` or other custom Jafg data structures used for reflection.